2. Transgender patients

 Heteronomativity and Heterosexism

 Heteronormativity: The pervading social assumption that everyone is heterosexual.
-This is the basis of ‘coming out' - we assume everyone is straight / cisgender first, which is incorrect.
+This is the basis of ‘coming out' - we assume everyone is straight / cisgender first, which is often misleading.
 This also leads to anxiety, stress and depression in sexual minorities.

-A Discussion Point: A patient or colleague does not have to “come out” to you unless you assumed that were cisgender and straight to begin with.
-What role do your own assumptions have in making a safe place for a patient or colleague to discuss their gender or sexuality with you?
+A Discussion Point: A patient or colleague need not come out to you unless you incorrectly assumed that they were cisgender and straight to begin with.
+What role do your own assumptions play in making a safe place for a patient or colleague to discuss their gender or sexuality with you?

 Sex worker: Someone who does sex work.
 While a sex worker might use different terminology to refer to themselves, sex worker rights organizations have said it is best to stick to “sex worker” until told otherwise.